Borel Edge Colorings for Finite Dimensional Groups: Degree colorings for abelian groups

-\begin{proof} First, color any edges in $B(U,5)$ meeting $A(U,4,5)$ or $A(U,0,1)$ as dictated by the protocols $e_i \cdot x_0$ and $x_0$ respectively.
-These two protocols agree about how to color edges corresponding to $e_j$ for $j \neq i$, so tentatively color all these edges in $A(U,0,5)$ as dictated by these protocols.
+\begin{proof} First, color any edges in $B(U,5)$ meeting $A(U,4,5)$ or $A(U,0,1)$ as dictated our sequences of protocols.
+These two sequences agree about which protocols to use for $e_j$, $j \neq i$, so tentatively color all $e_j$-edges for $j \neq i$ in $A(U,0,5)$ as dictated by these protocols.

 We need to fill in the colors for the remaining $e_i$ edges: those contained in $A(U,1,4)$.
 Since $d > 1$, fix some $j \neq i$.
 Observe that we can do this by applying Lemma \ref{lem:general} with $\gamma_1 = e_i$, $\gamma_2 = e_j$, $A = A(U,0,1)$, $B = A(U,4,5)$ and the colors 1,2,3, and 4 replaced with $2i-1,2i,2j-1$, and $2j$ respectively.
-All conditions other than 5 are immediately apparent. $P$ will pair up any two adjacent $e_i$ orbits whose connecting edges all get the color 3.
+All conditions other than 5 are immediately apparent. $P$ will pair up any two adjacent $e_i$ orbits whose connecting edges all get the color $2j-1$.
 That is, it will consist of pairs of the form $f,e_j \cdot f$ for which $f$ contains a point $(a_1,\ldots,a_d) \in x_0$ with $a_j$ even.
 Then, for condition 5, any edge $e$ such that both $e$ and its parallel edge are contained in $A(U,1,4)$ will work.
 4 is large enough so that we are always guaranteed the existence of such an edge, so we are done.
 Note that the picture here will look like that in Figure \ref{fig:Z^d}. \end{proof}